leifbr/f5certlabs/docs/class2/module09/lab1.rst

 Create a partition
 ------------------

 Partitions are basically configuration containers.
-User assigned to a partition can only view their partition and the **Common** partition.
+Users assigned to a partition can only view their partition configuration and configuration items in the **Common** partition.
 Depending on their role a user may modify and create configuration items within their partition and use (but not modify) configuration items in the common partition.

 To create a new partition, go to **System > Users > Partition List** and